 Fairy Tale Review Awards in Poetry and Prose

-Fairy Tale Review is thrilled to announce our fourth annual contest, with awards for poetry and prose.
+Fairy Tale Review is thrilled to announce our fifth annual contest, with awards for poetry and prose.

-The selected winners of the prose and poetry contests will each receive $1,000 and publication in The Charcoal Issue, which will be released in 2018.
+The selected winners of the prose and poetry contests will each receive $1,000 and publication in The Pink Issue, which will be released in 2019.
 All non-winning submissions will be considered for publication as well.

 Reading fee: $10.